zoyamasood/ds2002-dp2/README.md

 ## 8. Import Count

-After successfully importing all complete records contained in all the files, determine how many documents have been imported into your collection.
-You may want to compare this against an actual count of complete, individual JSON records in the `data/`directory.
-(This may require a little bit of side coding of its own!)
-The accuracy of this number is worth some points.
+After successfully importing all complete records contained in all the files, determine how many:

-NOTE: You may want to investigate your errors to determinte the underlying cause, which may lead you to modify your code/approach even more **SO AS TO IMPORT AS MANY COMPLETE RECORDS AS POSSIBLE** from within the set of 50 files.
+- complete documents have been imported into your collection
+- complete documents could not be imported
+- corrupted documents exist in the fileset

-Note the number of records you can successfully import in a file named `count.txt` and add it to your repository.
+Note the number of records for each category in the file named `count.txt` and commit it to your repository.

 ## 9. Submit